 He realized that bringing Jamison along was tantamount to signing his death warrant.
-Nothing was going to stop Boyle from getting the information he wanted and there would be no living witnesses afterwards…unless he could find a way to stop him.
+Nothing was going to stop Boyle from getting the information he wanted, and there would be no living witnesses afterward, unless he could find a way to stop him.